Hands Off: Sawaranaide Kotesashi-kun: Characters

+She is dedicated to maintaining the public order of the school while the principal is on vacation.
+However, she becomes obsessed with trying to get Koyo expelled due to a paranoid belief that he is a pervert taking advantage of living with the girls.

 Media

 Manga

 Hands Off: Sawaranaide Kotesashi-kun is written and illustrated by Takuya Shinjō.
 It began serialization on Kodansha's Magazine Pocket service on May 7, 2021.
-The series has been compiled into thirteen tankōbon volumes as of October 2025.
+The series has been compiled into seventeen tankōbon volumes as of September 2026.